mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Each leaf is given an _index_ (or _leaf index_), starting at `0` from the left to `n-1` at the right.

+Finally, a node in the tree may also be _blank_, indicating that no value is present at that node (i.e. no keying material).
+This is often the case when a leaf was recently removed from the tree.

 There are multiple ways that an implementation might represent a ratchet tree in memory.
 For example, left-balanced binary trees can be represented as an array of nodes, with node relationships computed based on nodes' indices in the array.